-Recognised for her contribution at the "interface of nanostructured materials, nanomedicine, and diagnostic devices to improve human health," Prof. Ying is among 106 new members who will be formally included to the academy during the NAE's annual meeting on October 3, 2021.
+Recognised for her contributions at the “interface of nanostructured materials, nanomedicine, and diagnostic devices to improve human health,” Prof. Ying is among 106 new members who will be formally inducted to the academy during the NAE’s annual meeting on October 3, 2021.
 She is one of only two new members who are based outside the U.S., and joins seven other illustrious engineering scientists who have contributed to Singapore’s R&D ecosystem.

 Prof. Ying has over 190 primary patents, 41 of which have been licensed to multinational companies and start-ups for applications encompassing nanomedicine, drug delivery, medical implants, cell and tissue engineering, bioassays, and medical devices.
 She has published 370 articles with over 30,300 citations, and has won numerous awards.
 Her latest accolade was the Lifetime Achievement Award from the Journal of Drug Targeting.
 Prof. Ying was inducted to the German National Academy of Sciences in 2005 as its youngest member.
 She was also elected to American Association for the Advancement of Science (2015), Singapore National Academy of Science (2016), Islamic World Academy of Sciences (2017), U.S. National Academy of Inventors (2017), and Turkish Academy of Sciences (TÜBA) (2019), winning the (TÜBA) Academy Prize in Science and Engineering Sciences in 2018.
 She was appointed by the U.S. NAE in 2006 to serve on the blue-ribbon committee that identified the grand challenges and opportunities for engineering in the 21st century.